 VRBO vs. Airbnb

-The Nitty Gritty: VRBO (owned by HomeAway) and Airbnb are two of the biggest vacation home rental players in the travel industry today.
+VRBO (owned by HomeAway) and Airbnb are two of the biggest vacation home rental players in the travel industry today.
 To maximize exposure for our homeowners, InvitedHome ensures all our offerings are listed across each website’s distribution portfolio, providing increased visibility for our homes.
 And while we handle all listing features on both sites, we wanted to share with you the differences between the two companies, and how InvitedHome optimizes how your home is positioned on them.
+To learn more about our refined approach to vacation rental management, check out our property management page.

-Guest Experience: VRBO and Airbnb both require a closed communication system, meaning it’s tough to form a relationship with your guests and determine whether your home would be right for them prior to their reservation coming through.
-If a guest calls VRBO or Airbnb for more information on your home, the agent they speak to is only able to provide as much information as is included in the listing.
-InvitedHome’s Guest Experience and Reservation teams are dedicated to ensuring that not only is every guest the right fit for your home, but that your home is a right fit for your guests.
+Both websites also require a closed communication system, so it’s difficult to form a relationship with your guests and determine whether your home would be right for them.
+If a guest calls VRBO or Airbnb for more information on your home, the agent they speak to can only provide as much information as is included in the listing.
+Conversely, at InvitedHome, our Guest Experience and Reservation teams are dedicated to ensuring that not only is every guest the right fit for your home, but that your home is a right fit for your guests.

 Want to keep reading?